vrandall66/front-end-submissions-public/1711/mod-3/personal-project/Aldo-Mercado/checkin-1.md

 6. Style

 #### MVP
-User can search individual venues by name and city or a geographical area by zip code.
+* User can search individual venues by name and city or a geographical area by zip code.
+* Ability to save favorites.
 #### Nice To Haves
-Ability to save favorites.
+* Intelligent search
+* User login

 #### Biggest Challenges
 Incorporating a middleware
 #### Instructor Notes

 #### Deliverables for next checkin:
+* Boiler Plate App
+* Router Installed (Main, Single Bar)
+* Redux wired up
+* At least one API request
+* Add to wireframe